aregsar/flask_samples/readme.md

 # Running the application using manage.py

--In bigger projects the task of running the application is moved to a separate manage.py file in which case:
+-In some projects the code for running the application is moved to a separate manage.py file in the root directory of the project

--run the appication locally
+-run the application
 -
 (venv)$ python manage.py